You Are Here: Home › History of Table Tennis › Hardbat Table Tennis

 But in 1952 everything changed...

-In 1952 at the World Table Tennis Championships in Bombay, Japan's Hiroji Satoh (pictured right) astonished the world with his unexpected victory in the men's singles - in part due to the unique sponge racket he used to bamboozle his opponents.
+In 1952 at the World Table Tennis Championships in India, Japan's Hiroji Satoh astonished the world with his unexpected victory in the men's singles - in part due to the unique sponge-covered racket he used to bamboozle his opponents.

-The hard bat was therefore in decline by the late 1950s and this effectively saw the end of the hard bat era.
+The hard bat was therefore in decline by the late 1950s and this effectively was the end of the hard bat era.

 ^ Top of page ^

-But some players refused to give up their hard bats...
+But some players have refused to give up their hard bats...

 Although the hard bat is still legal (providing it meets the current rules - including red and black rubbers), none of the top players use one.